lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-faqs.md

 **Ques.
 Who can create a Contribution folder?**

-**Ans.** Any AEM users can create a new folder in AEM Assets and assign the property **Asset Contribution**.
-The newly created folder is called as a **Contribution** folder.
+**Ans.** Any AEM users having permissions to create a new folder in AEM Assets, can create a **Contribution** folder.
+To create a **Contribution** folder, create a new folder of type **Asset Contribution**.
-This folder is then shared with the active Brand Portal users for contribution.
+This folder is shared with the active Brand Portal users for contribution.